-Offloading Scanana Data
+Offloading Clicker Data

-Scananas are simple devices that capture scanned QR codes from name tags or the Pass.
+Clickers are simple devices that capture scanned QR codes from name tags or the Pass.

 These scans are not time stamped nor directly associated with an event.

-Label your Scananas before they get distributed!
+Label your Clickers before they get distributed!

 Because they have no idea which event they're being used to scan, it's impossible to know which event to load them to unless you know which one(s) went where.
 Usually this involves gaff tape (which leaves no residue!) or a label maker.